Unfair criticism: who's driving your bus?

 10 more tips for dealing with criticism

-Okay, that was No. 1 - now here are more tips:
+Okay, that was No. 1 - now for more tips:

 2. Is it really about you?